Green beans are a staple in countless cuisines around the world. They are considered one of the most popular side dishes of holiday meals.

 However, the latter can only be converted into active vitamin A (retinol) to a minimal extent, and some people simply can’t.
 According to one study, it can absorb only 2.25% of beta-carotene and convert only 0.03% into retinol (Hickenbottom et al. 20021).

-If we now look at the negative aspects of green beans, it becomes clear that it is not an exceptionally healthy superfood.
+Looking at the negative aspects of green beans, it becomes clear that it is not an exceptionally healthy superfood.

-Drawbacks of Green Beans on Keto
+Drawbacks of String Beans

 Phytic acid is a bioactive substance contained by, for example, grains, seeds, and legumes.